emmericp/MoonGen/README.md

 The two command line arguments are the transmission and reception ports.
 MoonGen prints all available ports on startup, so adjust this if necessary.

-You can also check out the examples of the [Phobos](https://github.com/Phobos-Framework/phobos) project.
+You can also check out the examples of the [libmoon](https://github.com/libmoon/libmoon) project.
-All Phobos scripts are also valid MoonGen scripts as MoonGen extends Phobos.
+All libmoon scripts are also valid MoonGen scripts as MoonGen extends libmoon.

 # Frequently Asked Questions